melecouvreur/climbing-app/README.md

   - DB_NAME=users
   - DB_PASS=YOURPASSWORD

-- Run `npm run migrate` in the project folder of this repo, in a new terminal window.
+- Run `npm run migrate` in the `climbing-app` folder in a new terminal window.
 This will create the 'user_info' and 'days' tables in your database.**

-- In MySQL interface, run commands contained in `days.sql` and `user_info.sql` fildes in the project model folder.
+- In MySQL interface, run `use users` followed by the commands contained in `days.sql` and `user_info.sql` files in the `model` folder.
 This will populate user_info and days tables with 'fake' user information.

 **If npm run migrate doesn't work, seperate instructions are in days.sql and user_info.sql to set-up tables directly via MySQL interface.

 ### Development

-- Run `npm start` in project directory to start the Express server on port 5002
+- `cd climbing-app` and run `npm start` in to start the Express server on port 5002
 - In another terminal, do `cd client` and run `npm start` to start the client in development mode with hot reloading in port 3000